 The complete title of the manuscript should appear centered on the first page of the manuscript above the first paragraph.

-Use hanging indents for references in your Reference section (page 37).
+Use hanging indents for references in your Reference section (pages 39-40).

-Content footnotes should be used as sparingly as possible (page 37).
+Content footnotes should be used as sparingly as possible (pages 40-41).

 Accompanying figures and tables should be entered as separate files.
 Each should be mentioned in text by its number but location of each will be determined by the publisher after pages are typeset.